zhizhizhizhizhi/tp/docs/UserGuide.md

 #### <a name="random"></a>3.2.2.
 Random Test : `random`

-Starts a round of vocabulary testing with the specified number of flashcards randomly selected from the existing glossary.
+Starts a round of vocabulary testing like the previous quiz command but with the specified number of flashcards randomly selected from the existing glossary.

 Format: `random <NUMBER>`

 Example:
-* `random 10` starts a randomised quiz with 10 randomly selected flashcards.
+* `random 4` starts a randomised quiz with 4 randomly selected flashcards.

     After entering this command, your app should look like this:

 ![random-screenshot](images/random-screenshot.png)
+(note that screenshot might not look exactly the same on your end as flashcards are randomised.)

 #### <a name="next"></a>3.2.3.
 Next : `next`
 Skips the current flashcard and move on to the next card in quiz mode.